maranga999/privacy-act-1.2/README.md

 * Provide assurances that all the data is being collected for function.

+* And that the purpose is for a lawful activity.

 -[ ] Necessary data collection for purpose

 * Only request information pertaining to the subject matter